John-Dunn/developer-program-2018/README.md

 Please see `avoiding_common_attacks.md`

 #### Library
-Each contract uses some OpenZeppelin contract.
-The main contract uses `Ownable` for circuit breaker functionality, the token faucets rely heavily on the token definitions and SafeMath.
+Each contract uses some OpenZeppelin contract, see e.g. `Etherary.sol` which  uses `Ownable` for circuit breaker functionality.
+The token faucets rely heavily on the token definitions and `SafeMath` library.
 The contracts and libraries are imported via npm as ethPM does not carry the latest version (1.03 vs. 1.13).

 #### Additional Requirements
 If you check any contract (e.g. `Etherary.sol`) you will see it is thoroughly commented according to spec.